 Setting up the Tablo Quad still involves some light do-it-yourself elements.
 Instead of connecting directly to a TV, the Tablo box can sit anywhere in the house, so long as it can connect to Wi-Fi or plug directly into a router, ethernet switch, or wireless bridge using a cable.
 It’s best to place it wherever you get the best reception from an antenna, which plugs into a coaxial port on the back of the box.
 You must then supply your own streaming device—be it a Roku, Fire TV, Apple TV, or myriad other options—and download the Tablo app to watch TV.

 The Tablo Quad doesn’t include any DVR storage either.
 Instead, it has a USB port for an external hard drive, plus a hatch on its underside where you can slide in a 2.5-inch internal drive.
 The latter is a nice way to keep the setup compact; unfortunately, you can’t use internal and external storage in tandem.
-Although Tablo is working on cloud DVR storage as an alternative to setting up a hard drive, at $5 per month it quickly becomes pricier than buying a hard drive for $50 or so.
+(If that seems like too much hassle, Tablo sells a $240 model with a 1 TB hard drive built in.

 Once everything’s connected, Tablo’s mobile apps or website will guide you through the initial setup, which involves connecting the Tablo to Wi-Fi and scanning for channels.
 The device includes a 30-day TV guide subscription, which allows for series recordings, a 14-day channel guide with cover art, out-of-home viewing, and ad-skipping (more on those features shortly).
-After that, the subscription costs $5 per month, $50 per year, or $150 for life.
+After that, the subscription costs $5 per month or $50 per year.

-DVR boxes that plug directly into your television, such as TiVo’s Bolt OTA, are inherently simpler than all this, but Tablo’s advantage is that it works with whatever streaming boxes or sticks you might already be using.
+DVR boxes that plug directly into your television, such as TiVo’s Edge DVR, are inherently simpler than all this, but Tablo’s advantage is that it works with whatever streaming boxes or sticks you might already be using.
 You don’t need to switch inputs just to watch local channels, or settle for TiVo’s inferior selection of built-in apps.
-Tablo is also less expensive than TiVo over time, especially with multiple televisions, as our over-the-air DVR price comparison shows.

 In addition to providing a 14-day channel guide, a Tablo subscription lets you browse programs by genre or channel.
 You can then record individual episodes, only new episodes, or all episodes from a given series.
 To save storage space, Tablo can automatically discard older episodes—useful for recording timely news or talk shows—and you can mark recordings as “protected” from automatic deletion when the hard drive fills up.
 For series-based recordings, Tablo allows an extra buffer of up to 10 minutes before a show and 3 hours after, or you can just schedule a manual recording, VCR-style.